kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 **Important:** The `disk.img` image file needs to be owned by the user-id `107` in order to avoid permission issues.

+**Note:** If the `disk.img` image file has not been created manually before starting a VM then it will be created automatically with the `PersistentVolumeClaim` size.

 A simple example which attaches a `PersistentVolumeClaim` as a `disk` may look like this:

 ```yaml